Round Table: Indigenous Art and Activism

 Open to all!
 Free admission!

-The First Nations Circle of UQAM (CPNUQAM), the Centre interuniversitaire d’études et de recherches autochtones (CIERA), the Groupe de recherche interdisciplinaire sur les affirmations autochtones contemporaines (GRIAAC) with the collaboration of UQAM’s Sociology Department invite you to this round table: Aboriginal Art and Activism, The Cercle des Premières Nations de l’UQAM (CPNUQAM), the Centre interuniversitaire d’études et de recherches autochtones (CIERA), the Groupe de recherche interdisciplinaire sur les affirmations autochtones contemporaines (GRIAAC) with the collaboration of UQAM’s Sociology Department, invite you to this round table: Aboriginal Art and Activism.
+The First Nations Circle of UQAM (CPNUQAM), the Centre interuniversitaire d’études et de recherches autochtones (CIERA), the Groupe de recherche interdisciplinaire sur les affirmations autochtones contemporaines (GRIAAC) with the collaboration of UQAM’s Sociology Department invite you to this round table: Indigenous Art and Activism, The Cercle des Premières Nations de l’UQAM (CPNUQAM), the Centre interuniversitaire d’études et de recherches autochtones (CIERA), the Groupe de recherche interdisciplinaire sur les affirmations autochtones contemporaines (GRIAAC) with the collaboration of UQAM’s Sociology Department, invite you to this round table: Indigenous Art and Activism.

 Art, in its various forms, is an essential component of political engagement.
 Creative practices offer a powerful means of influencing representations, reshaping political discourses and mobilizing support.
 Art makes it possible to question dominant narratives and imagine alternatives.
-Among Canada’s Aboriginals, art can be seen as an intrinsic form of resistance to colonialism.
-In a context marked by assimilation and cultural erasure, Aboriginal art plays a part in revitalizing knowledge and cultural forms.
+Among Canada’s Indigenous, art can be seen as an intrinsic form of resistance to colonialism.
+In a context marked by assimilation and cultural erasure, Indigenous art plays a part in revitalizing knowledge and cultural forms.
 Creative practices thus become acts of commitment that are not limited to individual expression, but also serve to affirm cultural and social identities.

 Caroline Monnet hails from the Outaouais region.
 Born to an Anishinaabe mother and a French father, she is currently based in Mooniyang/Montreal.
 Since graduating from the University of Ottawa and the University of Granada in Spain, she has pursued a career in visual arts and film.
 Her work is regularly exhibited internationally and is part of prestigious collections, including that of Unesco in Paris.
 Ms. Monnet is known for her minimalist, yet emotionally charged work, which uses industrial materials and combines the vocabularies of popular and traditional visual cultures with the tropes of modernist abstraction to create singular hybrid forms.
 She is represented by galerie Blouin-Division.